-The business and HR leaders are still decoding the engagement strategy mystery, as reported by multiple surveys.
-While a lot is being said and done about improving engagement levels of white-collar employees, the other end of the spectrum, the blue-collar is still waiting to see the light of the day.
+As reported by multiple surveys, the business and HR leaders are still decoding the engagement strategy mystery.
+While a lot is being said and done about improving engagement levels of white-collar employees, the other end of the spectrum, the blue-collar, is still waiting to see the light of the day.

-Who are Blue-collar employees and why are they significant?
+Who are Blue-collar employees and why are they important?

-India has long been identified as a nation with cheap labour and MNCs have enjoyed this cost arbitrage but this scenario is gradually changing.
+India has long been identified as a nation with cheap labor, and MNCs have enjoyed this cost arbitrage, but this scenario is gradually changing.

-90% of industries have stated acute labour shortage and observed that with access to education systems, government schemes like MNERGA it is becoming increasingly difficult to mobilize resources to join industries at worker level thus impacting production and revenues.
+90% of industries have stated acute labor shortage and observed that with access to education systems government schemes like MNERGA, it is becoming increasingly difficult to mobilize resources to join initiatives at the worker level, thus impacting production and revenues.

-Besides these external factors, there are some internal ones as well, which are aggravating the engagement issue for blue-collar employees.
-Factors like high wage disparity, very controlled or hazardous working conditions, monotonous and physically exhausting work with no focus on up-gradation or growth, leads to low job satisfaction and high disengagement.
+Besides these external factors, some internal ones aggravate the engagement issue for blue-collar employees.
+Factors like high wage disparity, very controlled or hazardous working conditions, monotonous and physically exhausting work with no focus on up-gradation or growth lead to low job satisfaction and high disengagement.

-Disengagement of this layer is far more damaging and is visible by the circumstantial evidence in the past where organizations like Honda, Nokia, Maruti had to face the adverse effects of labour unrest.
-But there are enough examples where organizations have gone ahead in defining engagement differently and reaped huge benefits.
+Disengagement of this layer is far more damaging.
+It is visible by the circumstantial evidence in the past where organizations like Honda, Nokia, Maruti had to face the adverse effects of labor unrest.
+But there are enough examples where organizations have gone ahead in defining engagement differently and reaped enormous benefits.

-Thus companies need to change the way they treat blue-collar workers and look for newer avenues or reform the old ones to drive meaningful engagement.
+Thus companies need to change how they treat blue-collar workers and look for newer avenues or reform the old ones to drive meaningful engagement.